qvest-digital/sch_jens/janz/qdisc.md

 The fourth blue arrow, however, occurs **after** the saved `notbefore`.
-But since we have been sending a packet as last action, we just send a packet now at maximum link speed and still calculate the next `notbefore` based on the previous `notbefore`, not `now`, in order to be able to saturate the underlying link at the configured bandwidth even when called at different intervals from those indicated to the kernel to call us back.
+But since we have been sending a packet as last action, we just send a packet now at maximum underlying physical link speed and still calculate the next `notbefore` based on the previous `notbefore` (except no earlier than when the packet arrived, with `extralatency` (if any) applied) and not `now`, in order to be able to saturate the underlying physical link at the configured bandwidth even when called at different intervals from those indicated to the kernel to call us back.

 This assumes that the underlying link speed is higher than the configured bandwidth, of course.
 At 10GigE timing, the packet arrives a little later